otto-de/edison-microservice/README.md

 ## Documentation

+Edison Modules:
-* [edison-core](edison-core/README.md): Main library of Edison Microservices.
+* [`edison-core`](edison-core/README.md): Main library of Edison Microservices.
-* [edison-cache](edison-cache/README.md): Optional support for Caffeine caches in Edison.
+* [`edison-cache`](edison-cache/README.md): Optional support for Caffeine caches in Edison.
-* [edison-jobs](edison-jobs/README.md): Optional module providing a simple job library.
+* [`edison-jobs`](edison-jobs/README.md): Optional module providing a simple job library.
-* [edison-mongo](edison-mongo/README.md): Auto-configuration for MongoDB repositories plus implementation of MongoJobRepository and
+* [`edison-mongo`](edison-mongo/README.md): Auto-configuration for MongoDB repositories plus implementation of MongoJobRepository and
  Togglz StateRepository.
 * edison-togglz: Optional support for feature toggles for Edison Microservices based on togglz.org.
-* edison-serviceregistry-client
 * edison-testsupport: Test support for feature toggles plus some small utilities.

-* example-jobs
-* example-metrics
-* example-status
-* example-togglz
-* example-togglz-mongo
+Examples:
+* `example-jobs`: Edison service using edison-jobs to run background tasks.
+* `example-metrics`: Service that is using edison-core metrics.
+* `example-status`: Service only relying on `edison-core` to show the usage of health and status features.
+* `example-togglz`: Example using `edison-togglz´ to implement feature toggles.
+* `example-togglz-mongo`: Same `edison-toggz`, but with a MongoDB configuration to auto-configure persistence of feature toggles.

 ## Getting started